Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 Possible conditions include "when you see the daimyo" and "when you hear the word 'orange' ".
 A target can be specified within reason (such as "the daimyo", or "whoever said that word").

- The technique stored inside a Transciption Seal may not be a Taijutsu, nor may it have a Stamina cost.
+ The technique stored inside a Transciption Seal may not be a Taijutsu, nor may it have a cost of any kind other than Chakra Exhaustion (such as Willpower, or Stamina).
 If it is a Genjutsu or Sealing technique, it can apply to the person the Transcription Seal was placed on or the person who triggered the seal, as you prefer.
 If the technique in question has an Upkeep, the person the Seal was placed on immediately takes on the Upkeep, and can accordingly dismiss it at any time.
 A person may only have one Transcription Seal on them at a time.
 This seal is invisible and undetectable except for by a Fuuinjutsu expert who knows to look for it.

 #### --( Gogyou Fuuin - Five Elements Seal )--
 This jutsu produces a powerful seal that disrupts the flow of chakra in the target.
 In most cases this is crippling.